 During the account creation process, your email provider will ask you to verify that the permissions we request are appropriate.
 The permissions we ask for, and the reasons we need them, are as follows:

-Tigon needs Read, Send and Delete access to your inbox:
+Tigon needs Read and Send access to your inbox:

 Tigon needs Send access because it sends emails as you from your Gmail inbox.
 This means your messages will look exactly like they were sent from your Gmail inbox and will show up in your Sent Mail folder.